wllacer/dana-cube/README.md

 ## Actual Status

+__MASTER works__ but some pieces are lacking.
+If you want to try it fully although with a clumiser interface  please download release __0.3__

+_Update Saturday of the BVM_: New GUI based on the Model View elements of Qt.
+Still some parts missing

 _Update Feria after Feast of St. Vincent Ferrer 2016_: __MASTER WORKS__.
 Only functionality missing is a statistical test (fivepoints) i've disabled pending further revisions.
-Outside of this, it's functionally identical to the '12 version _Update Feast of St. Vincent Ferrer 2016_: Work has progressed steadily.
+Outside of this, it's functionally identical to the '12 version

+_Update Feast of St. Vincent Ferrer 2016_: Work has progressed steadily.
 Upgrade to new versions seems to work, and i'm in a process of heavy refactoring of the core functionality.
 Sadly that implies that _MASTER_ is broken, and might be for some time.
 I made a release from the old codebase which does work.
 Still have to master Github to know how to mantain them in parallel, so pls. be patient with bugs in there